 His works have been shown in galleries and museums around the world including: Centre Pompidou, Paris (2011); Paris Photo (2013); Giving Up Is Not An Option, Serindia Gallery, Bangkok (2013) : Hijacking Karma, Stigter Van Doesburg , Amsterdam (2015) among others and is found in various international collections.

-As the founder of CRE8 Foundation, Ole engages professional artists and kids worldwide to create collaborative artworks.
+As the founder of the NGO CRE8 Foundation, Ole engages professional artists and kids worldwide to create collaborative artworks.
 The workshops and exhibitions draw on collaborative creativity.
 This serves to verify the power and richness that lies in valuing diversity and authentic self-expression as opposed to conformity.